-The seasons have swung back around and the sun is set to full heat.
-Whether you're jetting off to a beach abroad or soaking up the rays at a local shore, there are a few essential accessories you need to pack to make your seaside trip a super one.
+Sooner than we think, the sun will be set to full heat.
+If you're thinking of jetting off to a beach abroad or soaking up the rays at a local shore this upcoming summer, there are a few essential accessories you need to pack to make any seaside trips a super one.

 You can always rely on a bucket and spade for hours of fun on a sandy coast.
 From castles and trenches to deep holes and large sculptures, these popular plastic tools will keep you and your children entertained all day.